JRWaugh/DJISimulatorDemo/README.md

 Alternatively, you can simply open rqt_image_view and select the topic from the dropdown box in the top left corner.
 ![Using rqt_image_view](/images/rqt_image_view.png)

-If everything worked, you should see images coming in from the app.
-This will effectively be a low latency, near-30fps video feed, although uneven frame pacing might make the video seem a little stuttery.
+### Subscribing to Images with OpenVSLAM

-**If you chose to install OpenVSLAM**, you can follow the subscriber instructions [here](https://openvslam.readthedocs.io/en/master/ros_package.html) to find how to subscribe to the images with OpenVSLAM.
+If you chose to install OpenVSLAM, you can follow the subscriber instructions [here](https://openvslam.readthedocs.io/en/master/ros_package.html) to find how to subscribe to the images with OpenVSLAM.
 OpenVSLAM subscribes only to raw images, so be sure to republish the images from the app with the following first:
 ```shell
 rosrun image_transport republish compressed in:=/camera/image out:=/camera/image_raw
 ```